Senior IT Auditor - IT-Online

 QUALIFICATIONS AND EXPERIENCE

-- BCom or Hons degree in Information Technology, Computer Science, Management Information Systems, Business Science or a related discipline
+- BCom or Honours degree in Information Technology, Computer Science, Management Information Systems, Business Science or a related discipline

 - CISA certification